 Anna Karenina Syndrome: Victims of Love

-Lev Nikolayevich Tolstoy wrote a classic novel in world literature, Anna Karenina, which serves as a reflection of the most passionate, intense and dangerous love that always leads to a tragic ending.
+Lev Nikolayevich Tolstoy’s novel Anna Karenina isn’t just a classic example of world literature.
+It also serves as a reflection of the most passionate, intense, and dangerous kind of love, that always leads to a tragic end.

-However, when speaking about the Anna Karenina syndrome, we are not referring at all to the very dramatic ending of the novel’s female protagonist.
-Rather, we’re talking about the obsession, passion and emotional attachment we can experience when in love, which can lead us to go beyond our limits.
+However, when referring to Anna Karenina syndrome, we don’t mean the very dramatic fate of the novel’s female lead character.
+Rather, we’re talking about that intense passion and emotional attachment, which can, in some cases, lead us to go beyond our limits.

-Today we will discuss the dangers of that level of passion, which may leave us more hurt than benefited, and explain why obsessive relationships can be very harmful to our health.
+In this article, we’ll discuss the dangers of that level of passion, which may leave you more hurt than helped.
+We’ll also explain why obsessive relationships can be very harmful to your health.

 1. Anna Karenina Syndrome: passionate love and its dangers

-- Little by little we lose our self-esteem, our integrity, our emotional balance.
-By centering our life around another person in such an obsessive way, we can end up losing our own life, and there cannot be anything more destructive than that.
+Little by little, you lose your self-esteem, integrity, and emotional balance.
+By centering your life around another person in such an obsessive way, you can end up losing our own life.
+And there’s nothing that can be more destructive than that.

 2. Passionate love: how to control it

-We all know that in the early stages of a love affair, it is normal to feel an intense and indescribable passion.
-However, there are a number of things you should bear in mind to avoid falling into the dangerous Anna Karenina syndrome.
+We all know that in the early stages of a relationship, it’s normal to feel an intense and indescribable passion.
+However, there are things you should remember if you want to avoid falling into the dangerous Anna Karenina syndrome.